Stronger Than Before

 Stronger Than Before is the twentieth studio album by British-Australian singer Olivia Newton-John.
-It was first released by ONJ Productions and Hallmark on 29 August 2005 in the United States, where physical copies of the album were sold exclusively in Hallmark's Cold Crown Stores until 31 October 2005.
+It was first released by ONJ Productions and Hallmark on 29 August 2005 in the United States, where physical copies of the album were sold exclusively in Hallmark's Gold Crown Stores until 31 October 2005.
 This was followed by a digital and international release through ONJ and Warner Music in March 2006.
 An album of inspiration and encouragement to women who have dealt with cancer, Newton-John worked with Kim Bullard, Chong Lim, and Amy Sky on the ten-song collection.

 Stronger Than Before is an album of inspiration and encouragement to women who have dealt with cancer (Newton-John herself survived breast cancer).
 The track "Phenomenal Woman" is based on Maya Angelou's 1978 poem and features vocal cameos from Patti LaBelle, Diahann Carroll, Beth Nielsen Chapman, Delta Goodrem, Amy Holland and Mindy Smith.
 The album also includes a new recording of her 1976 hit "Don't Stop Believin".
 The track "Can I Trust Your Arms" was composed by her daughter Chloe Rose Lattanzi as a gift for her mother.
 Olivia had already composed "That's All I Know for Sure" for Chloe.